rladiesstl/meetup-apr-2021/README.md

 ### Introduction to Time Series in R with Laura Rose

-About R-Ladies St. Louis Intro slides:
+About R-Ladies St. Louis Intro slides: https://rladiesstl.github.io/meetup-apr-2021/

-Materials for the workshop in this repo:
+Materials for the workshop in this repo include:
 - Data: rladies.demand.history.xlsx
 - Slides: Introduction-to-Time-Series.html
 - RMardown document: intro-to-time-series.Rmd